Fleeing Eastern Thrace by rail (c. 1922). Source: D. Mavridis.

 A report by the Consular Agent in Kirklareli on the 23rd of April 1914, stated that the hodjas (Muslim schoolmasters) in local mosques were exciting the hatred of Christians and Greeks, and officials were arming local Turks with army rifles to commit crimes.8

-The situation had become so critical for Ottoman Greeks that on the 6th of May 1914, the Greek deputies and senators of the Ottoman Parliament made a protest to the Ottoman Government against the persecution of the Greeks in the Empire, but to no avail.
-Later that month, the Ecumenical Patriarchate declared the Orthodox Greek church in a state of persecution in the Ottoman Empire and subsequently ordered the closure of all churches and schools.
+The situation had become so critical for Ottoman Greeks that on the 6th of May 1914, the Greek deputies and senators of the Ottoman Parliament made a protest to the Ottoman Government against the persecution of the Greeks in the Ottoman Empire, but to no avail.
+Later that month, the Ecumenical Patriarchate declared the Orthodox Greek church in a state of persecution in the Empire and ordered the closure of all churches and schools.

 Port Pirie Recorder and Western Mail (South Australia), 19 May 1914, page 2.